davidandresleon/MPDA20/AT.APY/Session01/readme.md

 ### K-means algorithm - Part 1

+MPDA20_AT-APY-01-kmeans.gh is the file from last class. (right click, Save As to download)

 ### Exercise 01
 1. Convert the 2D K-Means algorithm that we developed in class to 3D-Kmeans by using 3D Points and 3D Voronoi using the same logic.